 I can’t sleep sitting up, and when I can’t sleep I feel really grumpy!
 Jane said to me, ‘mum, it’s shit, it really is, but it’s doable’.

-Harry and I travelled to Fiji as young 18 year olds, then for our Honey Moon six months after marrying at 23, we embarked on our first big overseas trip.
+Harry and I travelled to Fiji as young 18 year olds, then a few years later for our Honey Moon six months after marrying at 23, we embarked on our first big overseas trip.
 The day before going I had a positive pregnancy test.
 We flew out to America and Canada.
 The time it took to travel to overseas destinations and cost of air travel in the late 1980’s when I travelled to America was quite different to today and America also was a long way from Australia.

-I can honestly say due to terrible morning sickness I believe I have pretty much vomited in every toilet in the states and in American airplanes!
+I can honestly say due to terrible morning sickness I believe I have pretty much vomited in every toilet in the States and in American airplanes!
 Oh my gosh, growing 3 humans made me awfully sick and growing Rupert as I travelled America made it memorable for perhaps not the greatest reason – vomit.

 When coming home from America all I wanted to do was get back to my home in Australia and the comfort of familiar foods and surroundings even though it had been a great trip.
 Having to go and vomit in the restrooms before you could eat the meal the restaurant waiter just put down in front of you, wasnt great, vomiting up your spaghetti you had just eaten in an Italian Hollywood restaurant on a five lane highway into my lap on a white summer cotton dress in our hired Pontiac, also wasn’t great.
 I can laugh now but at the time when my nice white cotton dress was ruined because of the staining from the tomato sauce of the spaghetti and Rupert having to wash the vomit off the front seat of our rental because i had vomited so much that it had seeped through my dress and down between my legs, we weren’t laughing.
 We also had our friend Roy in the backseat saying I feel what you are going through I think I might vomit also, yet his was due to intoxication.
 I can assure you Rupert was rattled driving us both back to our Hollywood accommodation.